berkayozdin/bwHC-REST-API-Gateway/deployment/README.md

 ### 3.1.4 HGNC Catalog Management

-The bwHC application requires the HGNC catalog (in the TSV format as obtained from HUGO at https://ftp.ebi.ac.uk/pub/databases/genenames/hgnc/tsv/hgnc_complete_set.txt).
+The bwHC application requires the HGNC catalog (in the JSON format as obtained from HUGO at https://ftp.ebi.ac.uk/pub/databases/genenames/hgnc/json/hgnc_complete_set.json).
 Given that this evolves rapidly, it has to be updated regularly in the bwHC app (current turnover period: 7 days).
 The bwHC app has 2 strategies to obtain this catalog: